Juhan280/experiment/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: ''
+title: '[FEATURE REQUEST] '
-labels: ''
+labels: 'enhancement'
 assignees: ''
 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+## Description

+Please provide a brief description of the feature you are requesting for the package.

+## Use Case

+Describe the use case for this feature.
+How will this feature be used in real-world scenarios?

+## Expected Behavior

+Please describe the expected behavior of the feature you are requesting.
+What should happen when this feature is implemented?

+## Current Behavior

+Describe the current behavior of the package that this feature is related to.
+What is the gap that this feature is supposed to fill?

+## Possible Solution(s)

+Provide possible solutions that could help implement the feature you are requesting.

+## Additional Information

-Add any other context or screenshots about the feature request here.
+Add any additional information, context, or screenshots that may help understand the feature request.